Encrypted headless Raspberry Pi running Gentoo

 /

 Then I unpacked it onto the SSD.
-The LUKS partition was decrypted and the filesystems were mounted at /mnt.
+I had decrypted the LUKS partition and mounted the filesystems at /mnt.

 # cd /mnt